buildbuddy-io/buildbuddy/website/blog/buck2.md

 - Stage 3: Concat all "z" targets (1 build target)

-- Stage 4: validate stage 3 output with a test (1 test target)
+- Stage 4: Validate stage 3 output with a test (1 test target)

 Before each action, we sleep a random duration between 0 and 4 seconds to make the simulation a bit closer to real-world build.

-We also inject this sleep value into our test to help validate testing features down the line.
+We also inject this sleep value into our test to help validate testing features down the line:

 ```bash
 > cat test.sh